 Getting and Installing the extension

-The easiest way to install them is to simply copy the three files from the ZIP file into your Inkscape extensions directory.
-Depending on your operating system, this file is usually located in one of the following directories:
+The easiest way to install them is to copy the three files from the ZIP file into your Inkscape extensions directory.
+(The exact location of this directory depends upon your operating system and version of Inkscape.)

 If the Hershey Text extension is installed correctly, it will show up in the “Render” submenu of the Extensions menu in Inkscape.